- Related Links

 - Counseling Center

 All of our departments, from the sciences to the arts, are housed in the academic buildings best-suited to fit their students’ needs.
-Each of these buildings offer students the resources they need to thrive in their area of study, in and out of their academic classrooms.
+Each academic building offers students the resources they need to thrive in their area of study, in and out of the classrooms.

 At 137,000 square feet, Taylor University’s Euler Science Complex is the largest single building in Taylor’s history, including the large Atrium and the Nussbaum Science Center.
 This four-story facility received a LEED Gold certification, the top third-party verification system for green buildings.

 Euler houses classrooms and labs for biochemistry and chemistry, biology, computer science, engineering, mathematics, physics, public health, professional writing, and education majors.
 The Center for Missions and Computing and the IT Department are also located here.

 Our award-winning, 22,000-square-foot facility is dedicated solely to the Earth and Environmental Sciences department and serves as a reflection of Taylor’s approach to the “field” of environmental science: humans working in and with nature.